-Other Neurodegenerative Disease Programs
+Other Preclinical Programs

-In addition to our RGX-111 and RGX-121 programs, we have also funded, and plan to continue to fund, preclinical research on potential neurodegenerative disease product candidate programs that may become part of our internal product development pipeline.
-Our goal is to develop a gene therapy franchise in neurodegenerative diseases, as well as explore further applications of NAV Technology, and we believe there are a number of neurodegenerative diseases that may be addressable using a similar approach to our RGX-111 and RGX-121 programs.
+In addition to our lead product candidate programs, we have also funded, and plan to continue to fund, preclinical research on potential product candidate programs that may become part of our internal product development pipeline in and beyond our current retina, neurodegenerative and metabolic franchise areas.
 We have partnered with a number of leading academic institutions and will continue to seek partnerships with innovative institutions to remain at the leading edge of the gene therapy field.